powerhome/oss-guide/docs/publishing/blog.md

 # Blogging Your Open Source Projects

-This page highlights how the SDRB helps you promote your project using blogs.
+This page highlights how the SDRT helps you promote your project using blogs.

 Power's BT department hosts a [tech blog](https://blog.techatpower.com/).
 We invite all members of BT to publish technical content to this blog.